Gypsies and Travellers

 What can the police do?

-The police will visit the site and in certain circumstances may use powers under Section 61 of the Criminal Justice and Public Order Act 1994.
-These powers will only be used in situations of serious criminality or public disorder.
-It is for the police alone to decide if Section 61 is to be used.
+The police will visit the site and in certain circumstances may use powers under Section 60 or Section 61 of the Criminal Justice and Public Order Act 1994.
+These powers will only be used in situations of criminality, public disorder, damage or where the encampment is preventing community access to facilities/services/events on the site.
+It is for the police alone to decide if these powers are to be used.

 The duty of the police is to preserve the peace and prevent crime.
 Trespass on land by itself is not a criminal offence.
 Prevention of trespass and the removal of trespassers are the responsibility of the landowner and not the police.
 The police will investigate criminal and public disorder.